-Information to be given to returning officers.
+6. Information to be given to returning officers

-- (a) sufficient copies of this Act, and such instructions prepared by the Commission, as are required for the proper conduct of an election by the returning officer and to enable the returning officer to supply to each election officer a copy of those instructions as each election officer may require; - (b) copies of the voters' roll for each polling station within the electoral district; - (c) sufficient blank report books and other election materials; and

-(d) sufficient funds to cover all the expenses to be incurred by the returning officer in carrying out the electoral process.

-(2) The Commission shall also transmit to each returning officer as soon as practicable, after nomination days, a sufficient number of ballot papers for each constituency within the electoral district of the returning officer in any case not later than three days before the polling day.
+- (1) Whenever it is considered necessary and, in any case, immediately after the date of an election is appointed, the Commission shall transmit to every returning officer- - (a) sufficient copies of this Act, and such instructions prepared by the Commission, as are required for the proper conduct of an election by the returning officer and to enable the returning officer to supply to each election officer a copy of those instructions as each election officer may require; - (b) copies of the voters' roll for each polling station within the electoral district; - (c) sufficient blank report books and other election materials; and - (d) sufficient funds to cover all the expenses to be incurred by the returning officer in carrying out the electoral process. - (2) The Commission shall also transmit to each returning officer as soon as practicable, after nomination days, a sufficient number of ballot papers for each constituency within the electoral district of the returning officer in any case not later than three days before the polling day.